About the fires (in English)

 Prohibition to stay in fire-damaged forest areas

 For your safety, the County Administrative Board of Gävleborg prohibits the public to visit the fire damaged forest area in Ljusdal Municipality.
-It is still very dangerous to enter the area, due to the risk of silently falling trees, activating embers underneath the ground or falling into sinkholes.
+It is still very dangerous to enter the area due to the risk of silently falling trees.
+When setting foot on the ground there is also a risk of activating embers underneath it or falling into sinkholes.

 The prohibition does not apply to state and municipal authorities performing tasks in the area, or their contractors.
 Nor does it apply to residents, landowners in the area or contractors staying there on their behalf.